ALMIS Method and Short Stem - Perfect Combination for the Hip

 2. Faster rehabilitation

-Patients can be mobilized earlier, which speeds up the healing process.
+Patients can be mobilized earlier, which accelerates the healing phase.

 3. Natural range of motion

-The bone-sparing approach allows for a faster restoration of natural mobility.
+The bone-preserving approach enables a faster restoration of natural mobility.

 Long-term prognoses show that short-stem prostheses in combination with the ALMIS method achieve higher patient satisfaction.

-To understand the advantages of the ALMIS method and the short stem prosthesis, it is important to know the anatomy of the hip.
+To understand the benefits of the ALMIS method and short stem prosthesis, it is essential to be familiar with the anatomy of the hip.

 Anatomy of the hip

-The hip consists of the thigh bone (femur) and the socket (acetabulum).
-In diseases such as osteoarthritis, the articular cartilage is destroyed, leading to pain and restricted movement.
+The hip consists of the femur and the acetabulum.
+In diseases such as osteoarthritis, the articular cartilage is destroyed, leading to pain and limited mobility.

 Why short stem prostheses are optimal here